A-Z INFORMATION FOR PARENTS

 HEALTH & MEDICAL TREATMENT

 For reasons of safety please notify the school if your child has an allergy to bee or wasp stings or similar.
 Any required medication during school hours should be left at the school office clearly labelled.
 Please complete the “Request to Administer Prescribed Medication” form, which is available from the office.
 We also need to be informed of any medical treatment your child may be receiving.
 The Public Health Nurse visits the school regularly.

 We believe that books are to be used.
-The school librarian is at the school each Wednesday to issue students a new book.
+The school librarian is at the school one day a week, to issue students a new book.
 Please ensure your child has the previous week’s book to return on this day otherwise another one may not be issued.

 The office is open between 8.30am and 11.30am Monday to Friday.
 Morning tea time 10.30am-11am.